StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **Technical name**

-    By default, this is automatically generated from the display name but can be adjusted if needed.
-The technical name is not visible to users when adding a custom field but is used when accessing the custom field via the API.
+    By default, the technical name is automatically generated from the display name, but you can adjust it if needed.
+Users don't see the technical name when adding a custom field, but it's used when accessing the custom field via the API.

     **Description**